 Black Hat SEO dweebs

 The list is not exhaustive, but this covers most of the negativity that plague the online casino industry.
 In most cases, the webmaster is the one who introduces the global community to online casinos.
 There are many casinos that should not even be in business - and unfortunately the reason why these businesses linger stems from unethical or uncaring webmasters.

-Webmasters who practice unethical advertising or steal others content are showcased in the Evil Webmaster section of the Rogue Pit.
+Webmasters who practice unethical advertising or steal others content or infringe trademarks are showcased in the Evil Webmaster section of the Rogue Pit.
 The casinos they promote are listed there as well and made aware of their evil webmaster.
 In most cases, the affiliate programs close the affiliate's account - and this is what makes this section a powerful tool to keep misguided affiliates on the right path.

 Dealing with Affiliates:

 Partners or what?

 If casinos have "partner" programs, then affiliates need to be treated as such: business partners.
 Most everyone is fully aware that business ethics are applied evenly amongst all aspects of a business' endeavors - i.e. its product and its marketing.
 If a casino treats its players like crap, it will most likely paint its affiliates with the same crap brush.
 Affiliates should always be wary of how casinos treat their players, and vice versa.